RipperJ/VerilogExpr2NAND-NOR/README.md

     * This step triggers the simulation flow and gives standard output in the terminal.

 ## Testcases
 * We here provide some examples of Boolean expressions for test.
-You can write any expression as long as the operators are supported, and paste into [test.v](./test.v)), then `python main.py test.v` to run the code generation.
+You can write any expression as long as the operators are supported, and paste into [test.v](./test.v), then `python main.py test.v` to run the program.
     1. `~(!a | b)`
     2. `b | (b&c)`
     3. `a | !a & b`